What is TORA?

 Note: In case of Obstacle limited TOW, acceleration height is increased to extend the second takeoff segment

-- Segment 2: starts from gear retraction and ends at acceleration height (which cannot be less than 400 ft AAL).
-Minimum climb gradient for the 2nd segment is 2.4% for twin-engine aircrafts and minimum speed to be maintained is V2
+• Segment 2: starts from gear retraction and ends at acceleration height (which cannot be less than 400 ft AAL).
+Minimum climb gradient for the 2nd segment is 2.4% for twin-engine aircraft and minimum speed to be maintained is V2

-- Segment 4: starts from flaps up and ends when the aircraft reaches the MSA
+• Segment 4: starts from flaps up and ends when the aircraft reaches 1500 ft AAL or MSA

 Note: The four takeoff segments refer only to engine-out operations and not to normal operations